freehaha/slate/source/index.html.md

 }
 ```

-A Resource encapsulate information related to API, Method and other entities to
+A Resource encapsulates information related to APIs, Methods and other entities to
 explain and enrich the entities.
 Resources could be of various types.
 For
 example, there are `YoutubeVideo` resources that represent videos hosted in
-Youtube, `InvokeExample` resources that show example parameters for invoking a
+Youtube and `InvokeExample` resources that show example parameters for invoking a
 Method.
 Resources can be added to various entities to provide additional
 information about the entities.